 While reduced tillage practices do not appear dependent upon farm diversification, it does appear that cover crop monetization is partially dependent upon the presence of unconfined livestock.
 Much of the cover crop utilization identified in this investigation took the form of grazing or baling hay or straw.
 Expanding these uses is limited by the local livestock industry in any given area.
 The other primary cover crop market is cover crop seed.
-This market is constrained by the rate of growth in cover crop acreage.
-This rate of growth may be accelerated by the development of niche markets for cover crop products, but that is a development that remains to be seen.
+This market is constrained by the rate of growth in cover crop products, but that is a development that remains to be seen.